carbon-language/carbon-lang/clang/README.txt

  * All languages supported linked into same library (no cc1,cc1obj, ...).
  * mmap's code in read-only, does not dirty the pages like GCC (mem footprint).
  * BSD License, can be linked into non-GPL projects.
+ * Full diagnostic control, per diagnostic.
+ * Faster than GCC at lexing and preprocessing.

 Future Features:
- * Full diagnostic control, per diagnostic (use enums).
- * Fine grained control within the source (#pragma enable/disable warning)
+ * Fine grained diag control within the source (#pragma enable/disable warning).
- * Faster than GCC, preprocessing, parsing, IR generation.
+ * Faster than GCC at parsing, IR generation.
  * Better token tracking within macros?
 (Token came from this line, which is a macro argument instantiated here, recursively instantiated here).
  * Fast #import!!